razranjan/Recommendation_System/README.md

    - Start Command: `gunicorn app:app`
    - Build Command: `pip install -r requirements.txt`

+5. **Customize Your Domain Name:**
+   - Go to the **Settings** tab in your Railway project
+   - Under **Service Name**, rename your service (e.g., `ebuss-recommendation`)
+   - Railway will generate a new domain based on the service name
+   - For a custom subdomain like `ebuss_recommendation.railway.app`, ensure the service name matches (Railway converts underscores to hyphens in domains)
+   - Your new URL will be available immediately after the name change

 That's it!
 Your app is live!

 #### Railway Benefits